RojanoVargas/vue-basics/README.md

     6. Final learnings:
         - Without `computed()` the if statement didn't work
         - `v-if` allowed to show (or hide) span.
 Conditional rendering
-        - `scoped` allows for style to only affect elements of the current component
+        - `scoped` ensures styles only apply to elements within the current component

 ### Vue syntax

 - Vue template.
 Similarities with JSX, but:

   - Mustache interpolation: `{{ msg }}` and `{{ count }}` - this binds JavaScript variables to the template
-  - Event handlers: @click="count++" - this is Vue's shorthand for v-on:click
+  - Event handlers: `@click="count++"` - this is Vue's shorthand for v-on:click
   - Reactive bindings: The variables automatically update the DOM when they change

 ## ChatGPT relevant prompts